Types of Anesthesia and Your Anesthesia Care Provider

 anesthetic injection won't work well enough, another type of anesthesia may be used.

 Regional anesthesia is used to numb only the part of the body that will have the surgery.

 First, a local anesthetic is injected in the area of nerves that provide feeling to

 that part of the body.
 Then a regional anesthesia is used.
-There are 2 forms of regional
+There are two forms of